-Issues in Food Product Development Prerequisite: permission of the instructor 0.5 unit
+Issues in Food Product Development

 A study of the principles of food product development and the conditions that result in novel food production.
 Current and potential markets for novel food ingredients and health applications for reformulated and conceptually new food products are reviewed/discussed/explored.
 This course provides practical skills in food product development.
 Note: Students who have received credit for NUTR 4400 may not take this course for credit.

 Laboratory required